solliancenet/aml-notebook-tutorials/README.md

 2. Open the desired notebook.

-3. Follow the instructions within the notebook to complete the quickstart.
+3. Follow the instructions within the notebook to complete the tutorial.